Scoring Configuration Options

 • ON: Automatically pre-populates teams with players from their previous match when creating a new one.

-• Prompt to Specify Resumption of Play at Session/Innings Breaks
+• Prompt to Specify Resumption of Play When Session/Innings Breaks Commence

 • ON: Automatically prompts users to specify the time play will resume at session or innings breaks.